mattsteeldue/vforth/README.md

 think nobody on Earth ever owned 8 Microdrive-units at the same time, so the only way to use this much storage is using an emulator.

-To run under Windows you should use  fuse.exe
+To run under Windows you can use  fuse.exe
-To spare some timeat start-up, you can specify the switches to enable ZX Interface I and eight Microdrive units.
+To spare some time at start-up, you can specify the switches to enable ZX Interface 1 and insert eight Microdrive cartridges.

     --interface1
     --microdrive-file   M1.MDR